elidupuis/leaflet.zoomfs/README.md

 # Leaflet.Control.ZoomFS

 This is a simple extension of [Leaflet.Control.Zoom](http://leaflet.cloudmade.com/reference.html#control-zoom) that adds a fullscreen button above the zoom in and zoom out controls.

-Yes...I know...this can be done outside of Leaflet by simply changing the size of the map container element.
-The reason I built this is so the fullscreen control is fully integrated into the Leaflet interface.
+You can make a Leaflet map fullscreen programatically by changing the CSS of the map container.
+This extension simply integrates that functionality into the Leaflet interface.

-## Features

-- adds a fullscreen button to the default zoom in and zoom out controls
-- use ESC button to exit fullscreen

 ## Usage